OWASP/www-project-developer-guide/draft/02-background.md

 Version 1.0 of the Developer Guide was released in 2002 and since then there have been various [releases][versions] culminating in version 2.0 in 2005.
-The guide has been revised extensively to bring it up to date since then and no longer has version numbers, but notionally it is version 4.0 as version 3.0 was never released.
+The guide has been revised extensively to bring it up to date since then and no longer has version numbers, but it can be regarded as version 4.0 since version 3.0 was never released.

 The purpose of this guide is to provide an introduction to security and a handy reference for application / system developers.